Donald Trump Beats All Four Democratic Frontrunners In Polls In Wisconsin, A Key Swing State

 Franklin suggests that the impeachment process played a role in moving the needle.

 “Republicans have moved 2 or 3 or 4 points in the president’s direction, whether it’s on vote preference or support for him over impeachment.
-Democrats have become just a little bit, again 2, 3, 4 points less opposed to the president whether it’s on impeachment or on vote preference,” Franklin said.
+Democrats have become just a little bit, again 2, 3, 4 points less opposed to the president whether it’s on impeachment or on vote” preference, Franklin said.

 As for impeachment, it seems that Wisconsonites’ enthusiasm for the process is also slipping since public hearings on Capitol Hill began.